Oct 24 - Oct 27, 2024

 The food we eat gives our bodies our main source of energy: glucose.
 After glucose enters our blood, a hormone made by the pancreas called insulin helps our cells break it down into usable energy.

-Sometimes our bodies don’t produce enough insulin or are unable to make proper use of it.
+Sometimes our bodies don’t produce enough insulin or cannot make proper use of it.
 When this occurs, blood glucose becomes too high, resulting in a disease called diabetes.
 This condition comes in three main forms: type 1 diabetes, type 2 diabetes, and gestational diabetes.

-Although preventing type 1 diabetes is considered impossible from a Western point of view, when it comes to type 2 diabetes, most people first develop prediabetes, a condition that is reversible.
+Although preventing type 1 diabetes is considered impossible from a Western point of view, when it comes to type 2 diabetes, most people first develop prediabetes, a reversible condition.
 Over 84 million American adults currently suffer from prediabetes.

 One major risk factor all types of diabetes share is a family history of the disease.